LeetHappyfeet/AIOS/README.md

 # AIOS

-**Persistent memory and world state for AI agents.**
+**Persistent cognition, memory, and world state for AI agents.**

 AIOS gives long-running AI characters and agents continuity beyond a single prompt or chat.
-It remembers events, tracks changing world state, maintains what individual characters know and believe, preserves durable character identity, and retrieves the context that matters for the current moment.
+It remembers events, tracks changing world state, maintains what individual characters know and believe, preserves durable identity, acquires external knowledge, and retrieves the context that matters for the current moment.

 Instead of treating memory as a pile of old text, AIOS maintains persistent state and produces a focused **HUD** for the active agent.

+AIOS can also coordinate agent tasks and actions and accept inference capacity from compatible LLM endpoints.

 **Want to try it without installing anything?**
 Open the [AIOS Google Colab demo](https://colab.research.google.com/drive/1c-eaLVuAu76JSgD4-rr65WvPFwzXA1zK?usp=sharing).